MeemeeLab/CoreMP135-Arch/README.md

 ⚠️4 1280x1024 only (no EDID handling)
 ⚠️5 Missing poweroff driver
 ⚠️6 Wrong audio playback speed
+✅️7 OOB image only

 Any other components not listed here, should work on both M5Stack and CoreMP135-Arch ROM.

+## OOB images
+OOB image contains sudo and mkinitcpio already set-up with configurations found in `configs`.
+This image contains pacman key already generated and this can be severe security risk. it is recommended to regenerate keys.

+When you first boot up OOB image, the GUID Partition Table (GPT) will be checked for size difference and fixed if needed.
+rootfs will be resized to match size of SD card.
+However, this might not be best fit for your purpose.
+In this case, I recommend to use non-OOB images.

 ## Installation
 Run build.sh or download prebuilt binary from GitHub.